amaranth-lang/amaranth/docs/guide.rst

         cd_sync.rst.eq(~bus_rstn),
     ]

 The :class:`ClockSignal` and :class:`ResetSignal` values may also be assigned to other signals and used in expressions.
-They take a single argument, which is the name of the domain; if not specified, it defaults to :pc:`"sync"`.
+They take a single argument, which is the name of the domain; if not specified, it defaults to :py:`"sync"`.

 .. warning::

     Be especially careful when using :class:`ClockSignal` or :attr:`cd.clk <ClockDomain.clk>` in expressions.
 Assigning to and from a clock signal is usually safe; any other operations may have unpredictable results.
 Consult the documentation for your synthesis toolchain and platform to understand which operations with a clock signal are permitted.

     FPGAs usually have dedicated clocking facilities that can be used to disable, divide, or multiplex clock signals.
-When targeting an FPGA, these facilities should be used if at all possible, and expressions like :pc:`ClockSignal() & en` or :pc:`Mux(sel, ClockSignal("a"), ClockSignal("b"))` should be avoided.
+When targeting an FPGA, these facilities should be used if at all possible, and expressions like :py:`ClockSignal() & en` or :py:`Mux(sel, ClockSignal("a"), ClockSignal("b"))` should be avoided.

 .. _lang-elaboration: